Post-Training Neural Network Pruning using Graph Curvature: Background

-Although ORC can be applied to graphs, its standard formulation assumes that the probability measure $m_u$ around a node $u$ is induced by a simple random walk and that the underlying metric assigns uniform distances between adjacent nodes.
+The standard ORC formulation assumes that the probability measure $m_u$ around a node $u$ is induced by a simple random walk and that the underlying metric assigns uniform distances between adjacent nodes.
 These assumptions are often not true in weighted graphs, where edge weights may vary a lot, leading to a more discrete and non-uniform neighborhood geometry and potentially large variations in local distances.
 As a result, a direct application of the standard ORC definition may fail to accurately capture the geometric structure of weighted graphs.
-To address this limitation, \cite{lin2011ricci} modified Definition~\ref{def:orc} and proposed $\alpha$-Ricci Curvature, denoted by $\kappa_{\alpha}(u, v)$, where $\alpha$ is a parameter that allows additional probability mass to remain at the source and target nodes, thereby better approximating a continuous neighborhood structure on weighted graphs. \begin{definition}[$\alpha$-ORC~\citep{lin2011ricci}] Given a weighted and directed graph $G(V,E, w)$, for any $\alpha \in [0,1]$, the probability distribution $m_x$ over the neighborhood of a node $x$ is modified to $m_x^{\alpha}$, which assigns an $\alpha$-fraction of the probability mass to $x$ itself and distributes the remaining mass among its neighbors.
+To address this limitation, \cite{lin2011ricci} modified Definition~\ref{def:orc} and proposed $\alpha$-Ricci Curvature, denoted by $\kappa_{\alpha}(u, v)$, where $\alpha$ is a parameter that allows additional probability mass to remain at the source and target nodes, thereby better approximating a continuous neighborhood structure on weighted graphs. \begin{definition}[$\alpha$-ORC~\citep{lin2011ricci}] Given a weighted and directed graph $G(V,E, w)$, for any $\alpha \in [0,1]$, the probability measure $m_x$ over the neighborhood of a node $x$ is modified to $m_x^{\alpha}$, which assigns an $\alpha$-fraction of the probability mass to $x$ itself and distributes the remaining mass among its neighbors.
 The definition is given by: